This guide is intended for Node Operators participating in the Liquid Collective protocol.

 Operators can customize the webhook call by providing a template for the body, endpoint, and headers, and use the following macros to pass data related to the exit event:

-represents the total requested exits since the beginning of the contract.
-It’s a incremental-only counter emitted by the RequestedValidatorExits
+total_requested_exits represents the total requested exits since the beginning of the contract.
+It’s a incremental-only counter emitted by the RequestedValidatorExits event.

 creating a quoted string from an array via {{.validators_to_exit_indexes | join "," | quote}}